sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 #### Method Variants and Limitations

-**Variants of Probing**:
-- Researchers sometimes use non-linear probes or more sophisticated classifiers to study complex properties.
-However, this adds a risk of confounding the results with the probe’s own learning capabilities.

 **Limitations**:
 - **Correlation vs. Causation**: High probe accuracy indicates correlation, not causation; the model may encode the information but not actively use it for predictions.
 - **Task Design**: Probing tasks must be carefully designed to avoid confounding factors or misleading results.